DmitriiCr/l3miage-crivoid/README.md

 - 👋
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular and Spring BOOT utilisation
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an internship for at least 8 weeks
 - 📫 How to reach me --> dmitrii.crivoi@univ-grenoble-alpes.fr

  MY different tools </br>